teeparham/gemdiff/README.md

 the GitHub search API.
 If you find exceptions, open an issue or submit a pull request.
 See [`lib/gemdiff/repo_finder.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/repo_finder.rb).

-5. Some gems' source code is not on github (gasp!). `gemdiff` could support other source hosts.
-Submit a PR!
+5. Some gems' source code is not on GitHub (gasp!). `gemdiff` could support other source hosts.
+Submit a pull request!